ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 Also we will add controllers that allow us to use MoveIt! with the real robot hardware.

 #### 4.1 Perception

-Out of the box, MoveIt! considers the geometric model of the robot (URDF) during collision checking to prevent selfCollision.
-Also, (known) static obstacles given as geometric primitives (i.e. box, cylinder, sphere) or meshes (i.e. from CAD data) can be added at runtime.
-This will be shown in the last chapter of this tutorial.
-As in most real world scenarios, the environment is not completely known, it changes over time or simply cannot be modeled accurately.
-Then visual sensors can be used to detect the current environment.

 MoveIt! uses a concept called __Planning Scene__ to provide information about an environment situation.
 The Planning Scene combines the following information:
 * __Robot State:__ The state of the robot, i.e. its joint configuration